A Good Under $750 i5 vs Ryzen 5 Gaming Computer Build 2017

 Intel $750 Build Motherboard:

-For the $750 Intel Build, we're going with the Gigabyte GA-Z270P-D3.
+For the $750 Intel Build, we're going with .
 As this is not an overclockable CPU you could certainly go with something cheaper.
-However, this board is still inexpensive and has a ton of options.
+However, this board is still inexpensive and budget options for Coffee Lake won't come until 2018. the Asus Z370-P motherboard

 AMD Ryzen Build Motherboard: